Newtown Castle

 Newtown Castle is a 16th-century tower house, located close to the village of Ballyvaughan within the Burren area of County Clare, Ireland.
-Uniquely for a tower house of its type in Ireland, Newtown Castle is mostly cylindrical in shape but rises from a square pyramidical base.
+Uniquely for a tower house of its type in Ireland, it is cylindrical in shape above a square pyramidal base.
 It is today part of the Burren College of Art.

 History

 Newtown Castle was likely built circa 1550 for the O'Brien clan.
 In the Forfeitures and Distribution books of 1641 it was listed as property of Donogh O'Brien.
-However, Newtown Castle soon passed into possession of the O'Lochlainn (or O'Loghlen) family, the most powerful clan of the area.
+It soon passed into possession of the O'Lochlainn (or O'Loghlen) family, the most powerful clan of the area.
 The Ordnance Survey of 1839 names Charles O'Loghlen as inhabitant of the castle and describes the tower as being in good repair.
 Charles O'Loghlen was locally known as the "King of the Burren".

 In 1848, the landlord, the then Marquess of Buckingham who had been bankrupted sold the local lands.
 The Buckingham estates in County Clare, around 7000 acre in the Barony of Burren were purchased for 30,000 pounds by one Richard Samuel Guinness, acting as agent for Colonel Henry White.

 At the time of the Griffith's valuation in the 1850s, the building next to the castle, erected in about 1820, was a rectory inhabited by the Reverend Hugh B. Howlett.

 At the end of the 19th century Peter O'Loghlen lived in the castle.
 He was referred to as the "Prince of the Burren".

 During reconstruction (see below) limited excavations were conducted at Newtown Castle.
 The results indicated that the castle may be late 16th or early 17th century, rather than mid-16th century.
 Signs of the presence of a significant population (animal and shellfish remains and a large cobbled space) were also discovered in the area.
 This gave rise to speculation whether the name "Newtown" may actually have referred to a new settlement near the castle.